 - Not clear (positive) – if the animal does not test negative (i.e. it is either a reactor or an IR again) it is classed as a reactor and compulsorily slaughtered.

-If an IR dies on farm or has to be put down for welfare reasons, you need to inform the Animal & Plant Health Agency (APHA).
+If an IR dies on farm or has to be put down for welfare reasons, you need to inform APHA.
 You will not receive compensation for IRs that die on your farm.
-If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB, APHA will apply whole herd movement restrictions (unless they are already in place) and test the rest of the herd.
+If an IR dies on farm or is privately slaughtered and post-mortem inspection reveals visible lesions suspicious of TB or there’s a positive culture result, APHA will apply whole herd movement restrictions (unless they are already in place) and test the rest of the herd.

 Resolved inconclusive reactors (IRs)

 A resolved IR is an animal identified as an IR at a TB skin test, which then tested clear upon re-test at least 60 days later.

 All IRs in the High Risk Area (HRA) and Edge Area (and in TB breakdown herds in the Low Risk Area) that have a negative result on re-testing remain restricted for the rest of their life to the holding in which they were found.
 The only permitted off movements for resolved IRs are to slaughter, either directly, or via an Approved Finishing Unit (AFU).

 Yes.
 Scientific studies looking at resolved IRs in the Republic of Ireland where bovine TB is widespread, have demonstrated that such animals have significantly higher odds of becoming reactors at a subsequent test in the same or another herd.
 The studies concluded that:

 - Resolved IRs that moved out of the herd within six months of passing their re-test were 12 times more likely to be positive at the next test or slaughter compared to all animals in the national herd.